-3.1.6-G - Troubleshooting procedure details
+3.1.6-H - Troubleshooting procedure details

-Maintenance documentation must identify specific procedures to be used in diagnosing and correcting problems in the system hardware, firmware, and software.
+The manufacturer Maintenance documentation must identify specific procedures to be used in diagnosing and correcting problems in the system hardware, firmware, and software.
 Descriptions must include:

-- 1. steps to replace failed or deficient equipment; - 2. steps to correct deficiencies or faulty operations in software or firmware; - 3. modifications that are necessary to coordinate any modified or upgraded software or firmware with other modules; - 4. number and skill levels of personnel needed to accomplish each procedure; - 5. special maintenance equipment, parts, supplies, or other resources needed to accomplish each procedure; and - 6. any coordination required with the manufacturer, or other party, for COTS.
+- 1. steps to replace failed or deficient equipment; - 2. steps to correct deficiencies or faulty operations in software or firmware; - 3. modifications that are necessary to coordinate any modified or upgraded software or firmware with other modules; - 4. number and skill levels of personnel needed to accomplish each procedure; - special maintenance equipment, parts, supplies, or other resources needed to accomplish each procedure; and - 6. any coordination required with the manufacturer, or other party, for COTS.

-3.1.6-H - Special equipment
+3.1.6-IH - Special equipment

-Maintenance documentation must identify and describe any special purpose test or maintenance equipment recommended for fault isolation and diagnostic purposes.
+The manufacturer Maintenance documentation must identify and describe any special purpose test or maintenance equipment recommended for fault isolation and diagnostic purposes.

-3.1.6-I - Parts and materials
+3.1.6- - Parts and materials

-Maintenance documentation must include detailed documentation of parts and materials needed to operate and maintain the system.
+Manufacturers-Maintenance documentation must provideinclude detailed documentation of parts and materials needed to operate and maintain the system.

-3.1.6-J - Approved parts list
+3.1.6-KJ - Approved parts list

-Maintenance documentation must include a complete list of approved parts and materials needed to operate and maintain the system.
+The manufacturer Maintenance documentation must provide include a complete list of approved parts and materials needed for maintenance: to operate and maintain the system.
 This list must contain sufficient descriptive information to identify all parts by: